turgu1/esp32-oberon-compiler/README.md

 This is an ongoing effort to build an ESP32 Oberon Compiler, using the Oberon-07 Compiler from <http://www.projectoberon.com> by Niklaus Wirth and Jürg Gutknecht.

 The code is being ported to obnc and will generate ELF object code through ESP32 assembly language generation.
 I'm currently targetting a 'bearmetal' version, supplying everything necessary for building applications, relying only on the assembler linker and loader provided with ESP-IDF.
-At least, this is the intent.
-Nothing is in a workable condition at this point in time.
+GDB and OpenOCD are also used to allow remote debugging through JTAG.
+This is the intent.
+A large portion is in a workable condition at this point in time.

 The folder `test-bearmetal` demonstrates the feasability of independant coding from ESP-IDF.
 It is a working piece of assembly code that I made that can be compiled and pushed to an ESP32.
 It gets a led blink every half a second and push some message on the serial port.
+This was the starting point to start modeling am executable architecture based on the ESP32 for Oberon.

 In a Nutshell, the steps I'm taking to get a working compiler are the following: